MinervaRose/MinervaRose.github.io/docs/_posts/2022-11-10-Joseph-Bologne-amigurumi-pattern.markdown

 ### About Joseph Bologne Chevalier de Saint-Georges

 Joseph Bologne (1745-1799) was a champion fencer and a virtuoso violinist and conductor. **He is the first classical composer of African ancestry.** His music and talent were so prodigious that he took Paris by storm.
-He even became close to Queen Marie-Antoinette.
+Even though his father was a mere planter in the French colony of Guadeloupe and his mother was a slave, Chevalier de Saint-Georges reached the highest levels of the society of the time.
+He even became close to Queen Marie-Antoinette and to the Prince of Wales.
 This [video](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwi8s8j1wIX0AhUNac0KHd-PD6wQtwJ6BAgGEAM&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DP4eKVZPXsac&usg=AOvVaw1wdx_byv5Yk_LDwIf_QKrv) in French with subtitles is a nice short introduction to his life.

 If you have been following me for a little while, you know that I have a profound love for his music.

-He had to be the first amigurumi of composers that I design!
+Chevalier de Saint-Georges had to be the first amigurumi of composers that I would design.

+It took me a bit of thinking, as I wanted him to look a somewhat childlike, endearing, and cute.
+I first came up with the illustration above, then I aimed at creating it in crochet.

 # Copyright

 This pattern is protected by universal copyright law.
-Please reach out to contact at violetandoberon dot com to report illegal activity or obtain special permissions.
+Kindly reach out to contact at violetandoberon dot com to report illegal activity or obtain special permissions.

 ## You may...

 • You may sell the finished items you have made from this pattern.
-Attribution is required.
-Mass production is prohibited.
+You must provide attribution.

-• You may live stream your making of this model, so long as it’s not in a tutorial-type fashion  (instructions may not be shared).
+• You may live stream yourself making this item, as long as it is not a tutoria, and as long as you do not share the instructions of the pattern that I designed.

-• You may share VioletAndOberon’s own pictures, but of the finished model only.
-Attribution is required.
+• You may share VioletAndOberon’s pictures, but of the finished item only.
+You must provide attribution.

 ## You may not...

-You may not share or reproduce any part of this document by any means, except printing for individual use.
+You may not reproduce any part of this document by any means, except printing for individual use.
+But you are highly welcome to share the link to this pattern.

-• Reproduction by filming is prohibited, except live streams, as described.
+• Reproduction by filming is prohibited, except stated above.

-• Translate this pattern to repost it.
+• Translate this pattern to repost it is prohibited.
 Translations by the designer will come in time.

-• You may not claim any part of this design as your own under any circumstance.
+• You may not claim any part of this design as your own.

-• Using VioletAndOberon’s own pictures for marketing purposes is prohibited.
+• Using VioletAndOberon’s own pictures for your marketing purposes is prohibited.

+• Of course mass production of items based on this pattern is prohibited.

 # Pattern information